weiyuancheng931107/PD2_final_project/Musicgenreclassifier/src/main/java/com/MusicApp/MusicApp.md

 ## Overview

-The `OneNote` class is used to store information of a note, like key, ptich, time, etc.
+The `OneNote` class is used to store information of a note, such as key, ptich, time, etc.

 ### Methods